pnnl/NWQ-Sim/doc/tn_sim_manual.md

 - Gates are not executed in parallel
 - Measurement is not executed in parallel
 - Suboptimal run-time performance
+- Bond propogation: There is a function in tn_tamm called C2_GATE_NL that is an attempt at this.
+Currently TAMM is set up to use SWAP gates for non-local 2 qubit gates and is functionally correct.

 ## Areas of Interest for Further Consideration